Alabama vs. San Diego State Predictions & Picks - NCAA Tournament Sweet 16

 Alabama Performance Insights

-- The Crimson Tide outscore opponents by 14.1 points per game (scoring 82.3 points per game to rank fourth in college basketball while allowing 68.2 per contest to rank 123rd in college basketball) and have a +508 scoring differential overall.
+- The Crimson Tide outscore opponents by 14.1 points per game (scoring 82.3 points per game to rank fourth in college basketball while giving up 68.2 per contest to rank 122nd in college basketball) and have a +508 scoring differential overall.

-- Alabama ranks first in college basketball at 40.9 rebounds per game.
-That's 8.1 more than the 32.8 its opponents average.
+- Alabama prevails in the rebound battle by an average of 8.1 boards.
+It is collecting 40.9 rebounds per game (first in college basketball) compared to its opponents' 32.8 per outing.

-- Alabama knocks down 4.7 more threes per contest than the opposition, 10.1 (ninth-most in college basketball) compared to its opponents' 5.4.
+- Alabama connects on 10.1 three-pointers per game (ninth-most in college basketball) while shooting 34.1% from deep (177th in college basketball).
+It is making 4.7 more threes per contest than its opponents, who drain 5.4 per game while shooting 28.1%.

-- The Crimson Tide rank 82nd in college basketball by averaging 97.5 points per 100 possessions on offense, and defensively are fifth in college basketball, allowing 80.8 points per 100 possessions.
+- The Crimson Tide's 97.5 points per 100 possessions on offense rank 81st in college basketball, and the 80.8 points they allow per 100 possessions rank fifth in college basketball.

-- Alabama has committed 13.3 turnovers per game (311th in college basketball action), two more than the 11.3 it forces on average (240th in college basketball).
+- Alabama loses the turnover battle by 2.0 per game, committing 13.3 (311th in college basketball) while its opponents average 11.3.

 San Diego State Performance Insights

-- The Aztecs are outscoring opponents by 8.8 points per game, with a +308 scoring differential overall.
-They put up 71.9 points per game (176th in college basketball) and give up 63.1 per contest (25th in college basketball).
+- The Aztecs have a +308 scoring differential, topping opponents by 8.8 points per game.
+They're putting up 71.9 points per game, 176th in college basketball, and are allowing 63.1 per contest to rank 25th in college basketball.

-- San Diego State averages 33.1 rebounds per game (96th in college basketball) while conceding 27.8 per contest to opponents.
+- San Diego State records 33.1 rebounds per game (95th in college basketball) while conceding 27.8 per contest to opponents.
 It outrebounds opponents by 5.3 boards per game.

-- San Diego State has committed 1.1 fewer turnovers than its opponents, averaging 11 (98th in college basketball) while forcing 12.1 (161st in college basketball).
+- San Diego State wins the turnover battle by 1.1 per game, committing 11.0 (98th in college basketball) while its opponents average 12.1.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.